-Additionally, the students of Trinity High School are subject to search by a school administrator if the designated administrator has suspicion or belief that the specific student is in possession of any item constituting a violation of the disciplinary rules of the school.
+Additionally, the students of Trinity High School are subject to search by a school administrator if the designated administrator has suspicion or belief that the specific student is in possession of any item constituting a violation of the disciplinary rules of the school or law.
+These may include searches of: lockers, purses, book bags, pockets, socks, shoes, cell phones, vehicles, etc. As the school is private property, such searches may be necessary to protect the health and safety of the school community.
+Any student who refuses to cooperate with such a search may be subject to dismissal.